 Join our community!
 Subscribe for all of the latest and greatest recipes, and follow me on Pinterest, Twitter, Instagram, and YouTube!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - ½ head cauliflower, chopped

-- 2 T sun-dried tomatoes, finely chopped
+- 1 tablespoon sun-dried tomatoes, finely chopped (packed in oil, drained)

-- ¼ c grated Parmesan cheese
+- 2 tablespoons grated Parmesan cheese

 - salt and pepper, to taste

 - Use an egg separator to separate one egg white from its yolk.
 Set the egg white aside and save the yolk to add to another recipe.